greentfrapp/project-asimov/guide_bias_i.md

 *The Trouble with Bias, Kate Crawford at NIPS2017 <dt-cite cite="crawford2017trouble"></dt-cite>*

+> Automated eligibility systems, ranking algorithms, and predictive risk models control which neighborhoods get policed, which families attain needed resources, who is short-listed for employment, and who is investigated for fraud.

+*Automating Inequality - Virginia Eubanks <dt-cite cite="eubanks2018automating"></dt-cite>*

-Harms of allocation arise from the unjust distribution of opportunities and resources, such as jobs, loans, insurance or education.
-This can range from complete denial to preferential allocation to unjustified differential pricing.
-Examples include denying loans to people who live in predominantly black neighborhoods and disproportionately rejecting female job applicants.
-Frequently-cited examples of algorithmic bias often fall in this category, such as many of the examples observed by Cathy O'Neil in Weapons of Math Destruction <dt-cite cite="o2016weapons"></dt-cite>.
+Harms of allocation arise from the unjust distribution of opportunities and resources, such as jobs, loans, insurance and education.
+An allocative harm can range from a small but significant and systematic difference in treatment, all the way to complete denial of a particular service.

+### COMPAS

+"Allocation" of freedom

+### Example 2 - Redlining `WIP`

+For more examples of allocative harms, check out Cathy O'Neil's Weapons of Math Destruction <dt-cite cite="o2016weapons"></dt-cite> and Viriginia Eubanks's Automating Inequality <dt-cite cite="eubanks2018automating"></dt-cite>.

 ---